oscaralonso12/All-NBA-teams-prediction/README.md

 ## Data Preparation
 - All numerical features are normalized using z-scores within each season, so that each stat reflects how a player compares to their peers in the same year.
 - The full dataset is split into training and test datasets.
-- Training data excludes the 2024-2025 season.
+- Training data excludes the 2024-2025 season since it's the season we are testing.
 - Test data includes only players who played at least 65 games in the 2024-2025 season.

 ## Model Building